-Of the total 694 business shops, 11.4 percent are in encroached area constructed by encroachers, whereas highest of 55.5 percent are by the squatters and 33.0 percent are of other categories.
+Of the total 694 business shops, 11.4 percent are in encroached area constructed by encroachers, whereas highest of 55.5 percent are by the squatters and 33.0 percent are on own land.
 Details are presented in the table.